407 Proxy Authentication Required (Mr. Robot)

 "407 Proxy Authentication Required" is the seventh episode of the fourth season of the American thriller drama television series Mr. Robot, and the 39th episode overall.
 Written and directed by series creator Sam Esmail, it aired on November 17, 2019, on USA Network.

 In the episode, Elliot Alderson (Rami Malek) and his therapist Krista Gordon (Gloria Reuben) are held hostage by Fernando Vera (Elliot Villar), who attempts to coerce Elliot into working alongside him by understanding Mr. Robot.
 This leads to an exploration of the roots of Elliot's dissociative identity disorder.

-The episode received critical acclaim, with many naming it as one of the best of the entire series.
+The episode received universal acclaim, with several critics calling it one of the best episodes of the series.
 Particular praise was directed at Malek and Villar's performances, as well as Esmail's direction and writing.
 For the episode, Esmail received a nomination for Best Episodic Drama at the 72nd Writers Guild of America Awards.

 Plot

 Following the events of the previous episode, Elliot is kidnapped by Fernando Vera and his associates Peanuts and Javi.
 He is removed from the trunk of a car and then tied to a chair in a room adjacent to Krista, who is also being held hostage.

 Vera recounts his life after the events of "eps1.5 br4ve-trave1er.asf", having returned to the Dominican Republic.
 He describes his journey from street hustling to taking control of the country as well as Haiti in 87 days.
 On day 88 however, his inscrutable feelings of emptiness are vindicated by a shaman who tells him he must return home.
 Realizing his desire to return to New York to reconcile with Elliot, he states his plan to take over New York with Elliot as his business partner.
 Elliot, remembering Shayla's death at Vera's hands, refuses to cooperate unless Krista's safety is guaranteed.

 Elliot is brought to Krista and shown that she is safe.
 Vera reveals his knowledge of Mr. Robot, having extracted it from Krista, and declares his desire to meet him.
 Mr. Robot takes control after Krista is threatened.
 He points out flaws in Vera's plan, but offers to help if Krista is let go.
 Vera protests the suggestion, stating that Krista's captivity guarantees Elliot's cooperation.
 Elliot offers Vera the money from the Cyprus Bank hack he is planning.

 Vera and his crew view the hack's details on a laptop.
 Seeing they are distracted, Elliot grabs for a gun in his bag.
-He threatens to shoot Vera and pulls the trigger, but realizes that the gun had already been unloaded.
+He attempts to shoot Vera and his henchmen, but discovers that the gun had already been unloaded.
 Angered, Vera threatens to shoot Krista, until Elliot admits that he needs her.
 Vera, comparing her to the shaman who helped him, decides to change his approach.